3 Best Phlebotomy Schools in Rhode Island

 Once these criteria are met, you should apply for the examination.

-It is necessary that you renew your license as it is valid for a minimum of two years.
+You must renew your license, as it is valid for a minimum of two years.

 Required Skills